Medical Specialty

 3.2 5.1 3.9 8.2

-Average Step 1 and Step 2 Scores for Emergency Medicine
+Average Step 2 Scores for Emergency Medicine

 How long is a residency in emergency medicine?
 What is the lifestyle like for an emergency medicine resident?